 One Step Off the Grid is a sister site to Australia’s leading renewable energy website, RenewEconomy.com.au.
-It is being specifically designed to provide information to consumers on new technologies, what other people are doing, and to help them through this maize of information.
+It is designed to provide information to consumers on new technologies, what other people are doing, and to help them through this maze of information.

 The name of the website is quite deliberately chosen.
 For many people, in remote areas, in new housing developments, or those building a new home, the choice to be off the grid could be quite simple.